sudeatesoglu/nlp-document-processing/README.md

 # Document Processing Tool

-Document Processing tool is a simple NLP project that provides comparison of two documents in different formats (pdf, txt, or docx) in terms of similarity score calculation, categorical similarity detection, highlighting similar words between PDF documents, named entity recognition (NER), and PCA visualization.
+Document Processing tool is a simple NLP project that provides comparison of two documents in different formats (pdf, txt, or docx) in terms of similarity score calculation, categorical similarity detection, searching a pattern, highlighting similar words between PDF documents, named entity recognition (NER), and PCA visualization.

 ## Features

 - **Similarity Score Calculation**: Calculates the similarity score between two documents.
 - **Categorical Similarity**: Detects the similarity score of a document based on given keyword.
-- **Highlighting Pattern**: Highlights the tokens in PDF by given pattern.
+- **Highlighting Pattern**: Searchs for and highlights the tokens in PDF by given pattern, and shows the token place information of matched pattern.
 - **Highlighting Similar Words**: Highlights similar words between two PDF documents.
 - **Named Entity Recognition**: Extracts and displays named entities from documents.
 - **PCA Visualization**: Visualizes document word vectors using PCA.
+- **Gradio Integration**: Uses Gradio for an interactive user interface, allowing user to upload documents and view results by selected feature.
+Gradio is an open-source Python package that provides creating interactive web applications.

 ## Installation